just-buildsystem/justbuild/doc/future-designs/profiling.md

 profile logging, the regular developer workflow is not affected by the overhead of writing these detailed machine-readable logs.

+### `just` options `--dump-graph` and `--dump-plain-graph` become cummulative

+The options `--dump-graph` and `--dump-plain-graph` change their semantics from "latest wins" to be cummulative, in the same way as `-f` is already.
+That is, if these options are given several times then `just` will also write the graph file to several destinations.
+In this way, it is possible to have an invocation-specific logging of the action graph without interfering with other graph logging.

 ### `just-mr` to support passing unique log options on each invocation

 The configuration file for `just-mr` will be extended by an